shasssi/GraphQL/README.md

 ##### Typescript

-`Typescript - it is build on javascript with type checking features.` `Typescript helps to hight the error in editor itself while writing the code which lowers the chance of bugs.`
+`Typescript - it is build on javascript with type checking features.` `Typescript helps to highlight the error in editor itself while writing the code which lowers the chance of bugs.`

 ##### REST